pi108/Tableau-Challenge/README.md

 3. A visualization showing the average trip duration by User Type by Age.
 As can be seen, Subscribers aged 16-18 and Customers aged 18-20 had the highest average trip duration.
 Also for the age group 18-60, the average trip duration was higher for Customers than Subscribers.
 <hr>

-## Attached below is a screenshot of the 6th Caption of the Tableau Story .
+## Attached below is a screenshot of the 6th Caption of the Tableau Story:
 ![](images/Tableau_Story_06.PNG)
 <br>
 This caption contains 4 visualizations: